-The prison was given an inspection in late 2013, the full report can be read at the Ministry of Justice web site, just follow the links below.
+The prison was given an inspection in the summer of 2018, the full report can be read at the Ministry of Justice web site, just follow the links below.
 In their latest report the inspectors said:

 To read the full reports, go to the Ministry of Justice site or follow the links below:

 - HMP Kirkham, Report on an unannounced inspection of HMP Kirkham (25 June–5 July 2018)

 - HMP Kirkham, Unannounced inspection of HMP Kirkham (28 October – 8 November 2013)

 - HMP Kirkham, Announced inspection of HMP Kirkham (30 November-4 December 2009)

 - HMP Kirkham, Unannouced short follow-up inspection of HMP Kirkham (8-10 October 2007)